menezmethod/ref_pg/PATCH_NOTES.md

 # Patch Notes - URL Shortener Coolify Deployment Fixes

-## Version 1.1.2 - 2025-03-09
+## Version 1.1.3 - 2025-03-09

-This patch specifically addresses port conflict issues when deploying in Coolify environments, along with other reliability improvements.
+This patch addresses comprehensive port conflict issues when deploying in Coolify environments by changing all service ports to non-standard values.

 ### Bug Fixes for Coolify

 1. **Port Conflict Resolution**
-   - Changed OpenResty port from 8000 to 8001 to avoid conflicts with other services
+   - Changed all exposed ports to non-default values to avoid conflicts:
+     - PostgreSQL: 5433 (was 5432)
+     - Redis: 6380 (was 6379)
+     - PostgREST API: 3333 (was 3001)
+     - URL Shortener: 8001 (was 8000)
+     - Swagger UI: 8081 (was 8080)
+     - pgAdmin: 5051 (was 5050)
-   - Updated documentation to reflect the new port mapping
+   - Updated all documentation to reflect the new port mappings
+   - Modified API URLs in Swagger UI to point to new ports

 2. **PostgREST Configuration Fix**
    - Replaced mounted config file with direct environment variables